acthomas06/fb_sdk/README.md

 ##Add a Like button
 ===================
-*To add a like button anywhere on your page, insert the following line of HTML:
+-To add a like button anywhere on your page, insert the following line of HTML:

 `<div class="fb-like" data-send="true" data-width="450" data-show-faces="true"></div>`

 ##Add a Feed dialog

-*After your FB.init() you added earlier, add the following code snippet:
+-After your FB.init() you added earlier, add the following code snippet:

 ```
 FB.ui({